Mount Zion

 Location:

-Mount Zion is an area on the south-west side of the old city, and a place of several churches, the traditional David Tomb, and Christian cemeteries.
+Mount Zion is an area on the south-west side of the old city.
+This aerial map indicates the major points of interest.

 Photos: